 Each xCORE Tile integrates a single 256KBSRAM bank for both instructions and data.
 All internal memory is 32 bits wide, and instructions are either 16-bit or 32-bit.
-Byte (8-bit), half-word (16-bit) or word (32-bit) accesses are supported and
+Byte (8-bit), half-word (16-bit) or word (32-bit) accesses are supported and are executed within one tile clock cycle.
+There is no dedicated external memory interface, although data memory can be expanded through appropriate use of the ports.

 Feature Bit Description Disable JTAG 0 The JTAG interface is disabled, making it impossible for the tile state or memory content to be accessed via the JTAG interface.
 Disable Link access 1 Other tiles are forbidden access to the processor state via the system switch.
-Disabling both JTAG and Link access transforms an xCORE Tile into a "secure island with other tiles free for non-secure user application code.
-Secure Boot 5 The xCORE Tile is forced to boot from address 0 o the OTP, allowing the xCORE Tile boot ROM to be bypassed ( see §8).
+Disabling both JTAG and Link access transforms an xCORE Tile into a "secure island" with other tiles free for non-secure user application code.
+Secure Boot 5 The xCORE Tile is forced to boot from address 0 of the OTP, allowing the xCORE Tile boot ROM to be bypassed ( see §8).
 Redundant rows 7 Enables redundant rows in OTP.
 Sector Lock 0 8 Disable programming of OTP sector 0.
 Sector Lock 1 9 Disable programming of OTP sector 1.
 Sector Lock 2 10 Disable programming of OTP sector 2.
 Sector Lock 3 11 Disable programming of OTP sector 3.
-OTP Master Lock 12 Disable OTP programming completely: disables up dates to all sectors and security register.
-Disable JTAG-OTP 13 Disable all (read & write) access from the JTAG inter face to this OTP.
-Disable Global Debug 14 Disables access to the DEBUG_N pin.
-2115 General purpose software accessable security registe available to end-users.
-3122 General purpose user programmable JTAG UserII code extension.
+OTP Master Lock 12 Disable OTP programming completely: disables updates to all sectors and security register.
+Disable JTAG-OTP 13 Disable all (read & write) access from the JTAG interface to this OTP.
+Figure 10: Security 2115 General purpose software accessable security register available to end-users. register features 3122 General purpose user programmable JTAG UserID code extension.